Hopf Algebras Consisting of Finite Sets: Introduction

 \section{Introduction}

-In the present article we generalise the structure of Connes-Kreimer Hpof algebra (see A. Connes an D. Kreimer \cite{1,2}) consisting of Feynmam diagrams to the situations of abstract finite sets, matrices and star product of scalar field, where the construction for the case of finite sets is essential.
+In the present article we generalise Connes-Kreimer Hpof algebra (see A. Connes an D. Kreimer \cite{1,2}) consisting of Feynmam diagrams to the situations of abstract finite sets, matrices and star product of scalar field, where the construction for the case of finite sets is essential.
 The heartening observation in H. Figueroa and J.M.
 Gracia-Bondia\cite{3} (see J. M. Gracia-Bondia, J. C. Varilly and H. Figueroa \cite{4} also) shows that Connes-Kreimer's coproduct of Feynman diagrams can be admitted to subgraphs such that the co-associativity is available still.
 A subgraph of a connected Feynman diagram is a subdiagram determined by its vertices completely.
 Somehow we can centre on vertices for the structure of Hopf algebra of Feynman diagrams.
 This is our motivation to generalise the structure of Hopf algebra about Feynman diagrams to more general cases.
 Roughly speaking, a abstract finite set can be viewed as a set of "vertices".

 In our setting the key issue is the notation of quotient which is the generalisation of similar notation of Feynman diagrams.
 In order to generalise the structures concerning Feynman diagrams we need to "translate" some other notations of Feynman diagrams into language of set theory, or, matrices and star product.
-We show that in the following table.
 For example, subgraphs are translated as subsets or sequences of disjoint union subsets, factorisations of Feynman amplitudes are translated to be partitions of some subset.
 We establish those notations in a formal way from pure algebraic viewpoint, actually, under our consideration there is not sub-divergence to be considered.
-Actually, in our setting the crucial part is to construct the coproduct which is co-associative and co-nilpotent such that the tenser algebra and symmetric tenser algebra become Hopf algebra.
+In our setting the crucial part is to construct the coproduct which is co-associative and co-nilpotent such that the tenser algebra and symmetric tenser algebra of the coalgebra become Hopf algebra.

 The article is organized as following.
-In section 2 the notations of quotient or collapsing for subsets are discussed in details.
-In section 3 we construct the coproduct in finite sets.
-In section 4 we discuss the notations of forest and factorisations.
-We prove every forest induce a Hopf algebra consisting of factorisations.
-In section 5 we discuss the case of matrices.
-Finally, in section 6 we discuss star product.
+In the section 2 the notations of quotient or collapsing for subsets are discussed in details.
+In the section 3 we construct two types of coproducts in finite sets.
+In the section 4 we discuss the case of matrices.
+Finally, in the section 5 we discuss star product.